jayzheng98/jayzheng98.github.io/_projects/project2.md

  - *ArangoDB's query language [AQL](https://www.arangodb.com/docs/stable/aql/index.html) has integrated multiple basic algorithms including BFS, so we could develop detection functions based on it*

 ### Security threat behavior detection (low → middle)
-**1.** An example of the AQL code for detection at this level is as follows:
+**1.** The general idea for detection at this level is:
+ - *Traverse within "CTI" to obtain all attack patterns' entities (CTI)*
+ - *Traverse downward to "asset" through "syslog" to find related logs for each pattern (behavior data)*
+ - *Output the traversal path as the detection result*

 ```sql
 FOR v,e,p IN ANY 'CTI/steal1'